 I hope you enjoy every last bit of this scrumptious Spicy Cilantro Shrimp!

 - Make the sauce.
 Add the oil to a large sauté pan and place it over low heat.
 Add the chili paste, garlic and cilantro to the pan and let it simmer for about 2 minutes.
 Then turn the heat to high.

+- Prep shrimp.
 While the pan is heating, place the shrimp on a baking sheet or large plate and season both sides with salt and pepper.

+- Sauté.
 Once the pan is hot, add the shrimp, with at least a couple inches between them -- you should hear a sizzling sound.
 If you don't, your pan's not hot enough.
 Wait until the pan is very hot and listen for the sizzle!Sauté the shrimp just until cooked through, about 1 to 1½ minutes per side.Make sure you serve the shrimp with any bits of the sauce that have stuck to the bottom of the pan.
 Those bits are delicious!!!

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.